delta94/delta94/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-I'm a Front End Developer at J-Lines.
+I'm a Front End Developer at Comspaces.
 Now I'm focusing to React and React Native and I was starting to love React Native along with interesting animation, beautiful UI,.. so I decided to spend a lot of time on learning React, React Native and Typescript.

 **Languages**